 Emergency Aid Application

 - If you meet all the requirements stated above, fill out the Student Application for Emergency Relief (SAFER).
-This also serves as the application for HEERF emergency funding when such resources are available.
 You will be directed to the same application portal used to apply to SIPA.
 Use your application credentials and click on forgot password, if necessary.
 You can reach out to our office if you have any questions.

 - If you do not meet all the requirements stated above, contact the Financial Aid Office to discuss financing options.
-For budgeting assistance, we recommend reviewing the free resources available on iGrad.
+For budgeting assistance, we recommend reviewing the resources available on iGrad.

 Higher Education Emergency Relief Funding (HEERF)

 The Higher Education Emergency Relief Funds (HEERF) were provided by the federal government and administered through the SIPA Office of Financial Aid to students with financial emergencies, primarily as the result of the COVID pandemic.
 At this time, all HEERF resources have been exhausted and we do not anticipate more funding from that program.
 Institutional emergency aid remains available.

 Additional information regarding HEERF and the CARES Act funding, including required institutional disclosures, may be found here.